joshuaTWalker/Geovars_analysis/README.md

 where `-Ov` specifies vcf output
 `-o` points to output file

-### 4. `.vcf` is filtered to remove sites with low coverage, sites with low number of genotyped individuals, etc.
+## 4. `.vcf` is filtered to remove sites with low coverage, sites with low number of genotyped individuals, etc.

+Before filtering you'll need to remove the underscores from the sample names in your `.vcf` file.
+To do this, simply type `sed -i -e 's/S\_/S/g' filename.vcf`.
+This will change all instances of `S_` in your `.vcf` to `S`, and won't screw up the file formatting in any way.
+This step is nescessary because downstream programs don't like underscores for some reason

 This is one of the most important steps, but is, in my opionion, the most difficult.
 You'll need to remove variants that are errors and otherwise don't represent the biology of the samples, without removing variants that might alter your output in important ways.
 To filter your `.vcf` file, use *Plink*.
 The general usage of *Plink* is
 ```